AnuragAmbuj/ziggydb/docs/src/architecture/storage-engine.md

 - **Purpose**: Recovers unflushed data after crashes
 - **Format**: Binary format with CRC32C checksums
-- **Recovery**: Replays the log on startup
+- **Recovery**: Replays the log on startup, handling log rotation.
 - **Durability**: Configurable fsync behavior via `fsync_on_commit`

 ### 3. SSTables (Sorted String Tables)

-Immutable on-disk files that store sorted key-value pairs.
+Immutable on-disk files that store sorted key-value pairs, organized into **7 Levels (L0 - L6)**.

+- **Level 0 (L0)**:
+  - Created by flushing MemTables.
+  - Keys can overlap between files.
+  - Sorted by recency (newest to oldest).
+- **Level 1 - Level 6 (L1..L6)**:
-- **Structure**:
+  - Created by compaction.
-  - Data blocks (key-value pairs)
-  - Index blocks (pointers to data blocks)
-  - Footer (metadata and checksums)
-- **Levels**: Currently using a single level (L0)
+  - Files within a level are **disjoint** (non-overlapping key ranges) and sorted.
+  - Size targets increase exponentially (e.g., L1=10MB, L2=100MB).
-- **File Naming**: `MANIFEST-{seq}.log` for metadata, `{number}.sst` for data
+- **File Naming**:
+  - `MANIFEST`: Stores file list, levels, and key ranges (v3 format).
+  - `{seq}.sst`: Data files.
+  - `{seq}.log`: WAL files.

-### 4. Bloom Filters (Planned)
+### 4. Compaction Service

-Probabilistic data structures that quickly determine if a key might be in an SSTable.

-- **Purpose**: Will reduce disk I/O for non-existent keys
-- **Status**: Implementation in progress
+Background process that maintains the LSM-tree structure.

+- **L0 -> L1**: Triggered when L0 has too many files.
+Merges overlapping L0 files into L1.
+- **L(N) -> L(N+1)**: Triggered when L(N) exceeds size limit.
+Picks a file from L(N) and merges with overlapping files in L(N+1).
+- **Garbage Collection**: Obsolete files (SST/WAL) are deleted after compaction/flush updates the Manifest.

 ## Write Path

-1. Write is encoded in a batch format
+1. Write is encoded in a batch format.
-2. Batch is appended to the WAL (with optional fsync)
+2. Batch is appended to the WAL (serial persistence).
-3. Write is applied to the MemTable with a monotonically increasing sequence number
+3. Write is applied to the MemTable.
-4. When MemTable size ≥ `opts.memtable_bytes`:
+4. When MemTable is full:
-   - It becomes immutable
-   - A new MemTable is created
-   - The old one is asynchronously flushed to disk as an SSTable
-   - New SSTable metadata is appended to MANIFEST
+   - Rotates to Immutable MemTable.
+   - Rotates WAL to new log file.
+   - Flushes Immutable MemTable to a new **Level 0** SSTable.
+   - Updates Manifest (Adds new L0 file, Updates Log Number).

 ## Read Path

-1. Check the active MemTable
+1. Check the active MemTable.
-2. If not found, check immutable MemTables (if any)
-3. If still not found, search SSTables from newest to oldest
+2. Check Immutable MemTable (if flushing).
+3. **Level 0 Scan**: Iterate L0 files from newest to oldest.
+Since they overlap, we must check each file that might contain the key.
+4. **Level 1..6 Scan**: For each level, find the single file that might overlap the key (using file bounds from Manifest).
-4. Return the first matching value found (or `null` if not found)
+5. Return the first matching value found.
+6. **Block Cache**: SSTable blocks are cached in an LRU cache to speed up repeated reads.

 ## Recovery Process